Curvaton-assisted hilltop inflation: Initial conditions for hilltop inflation

 In fact, the ``L-shaped'' transition can be understood from the properties of Langevin equations for the field mean-square values.
-As for the evolution of $\sigma$, the first term on the right-hand side of eq.~\eqref{eq:langevin_sigma_var_app} is dominant due to a large $\sigma_0$.
+Before the turning point of the ``L-shaped'' trajectory, $\phi \simeq 0$.
+Then for the evolution of $\sigma$, the first term on the right-hand side of eq.~\eqref{eq:langevin_sigma_var_app} is dominant due to a large $\sigma_0$.
 As a result, we have $\sigma \approx \sigma^{}_0 \exp{(-\alpha^{}_{\sigma} N)}$ with $\alpha^{}_\sigma \equiv m^2_\sigma / (3H^2_{})$.
 As we focus on the case where $\alpha^{}_\sigma \ll 1$, the evolution of $\sigma$ should be slow.
-Meanwhile, the slow growth of $\phi$ in the regime $\sigma \gtrsim 1.25\sigma_c$ indicates the presence of a stable fixed point of eq.~\eqref{eq:langevin_phi_var}, where the classical drift and quantum diffusion compensate with each other.
+Meanwhile, the slow growth of $\phi$ in the regime $\sigma \gtrsim \sigma_c$ indicates the presence of a stable fixed point of eq.~\eqref{eq:langevin_phi_var_app}, where the classical drift and quantum diffusion compensate with each other.
 More specifically, we have

 According to the bifurcation theory of differential equations, the critical condition at which the fixed point ceases to be stable is given by $\partial f(\vaphi,\sigma) / \partial \vaphi = 0$, which yields the following equation for $\vaphi$